 Car insurance is expensive for young, inexperienced drivers, including learners.
 This is why many choose to learn to drive, in addition to professional lessons, in someone else’s car.

 Adding a provisional driver to car insurance comes with a risk for the car’s owner too.
-But, if you’re happy to have a learner driver added to your insurance until they pass their test there are some things you should know.
+If you’re going to add a learner driver to your insurance until they pass their test there are some things you should know.

 Get a car insurance quote